Actipro/WPF-Controls/Documentation/topics/navigation/zoomcontentcontrol-features/input-bindings.md

 ## Mouse Cursor

-The [ZoomContentControl](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl) will automatically update it's `Cursor` property based on the specified input bindings.
+The [ZoomContentControl](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl) will automatically update its `Cursor` property based on the specified input bindings.
 Specifically, it looks for an input binding that uses a `MouseGesture` with a `MouseAction.LeftClick` action and specifies modifier keys that match the current key state.
 For example, if the <kbd>Ctrl</kbd> key is currently pressed, then it will search for a `MouseGesture` with a `MouseAction.LeftClick` action and with `ModifierKeys.Control` defined.

 If an input binding is found that matches the current state, then the cursor will be updated based on the specified command.
 The following table lists the commands and their associated cursor.